FlourishAnyway is an industrial/organizational psychologist with applied experience in corporate human resources and consulting.

 However, this is a manager who has not effectively persuaded his employee of the legitimacy of that employee's performance gap, or he has neglected other key communication factors.

 When a manager is less skilled in providing negative performance feedback, an employee may trust neither the manager nor the message.
 The manager harms his credibility when he doesn't plan the conversation, issues overly general feedback, or shows frustration.

-Additionally, the manager harms his credibility when he criticizes the employee publicly, waits too long to address a performance gap, or engages in monologue with no employee buy-in.
-What results, then, is a pattern of increasingly tougher performance messages in order to get his initial point across.
+Additionally, the manager harms his credibility when he criticizes the employee publicly, waits too long to address a performance gap, or engages in a monologue with no employee buy-in.
+What results, then, is a pattern of increasingly tougher performance messages to get his initial point across.
 Both sides become irritated, and the relationship suffers.

 Delivery should be respectful, private, and timely.
-Conversation must be two-way so the employee has buy-in, and it should allow the employee an opportunity to voice his perspective and clarify his understanding.
+Conversation must be two-way, so the employee has buy-in, and it should allow the employee an opportunity to voice his perspective and clarify his understanding.

 When a tough manager delivers feedback fairly in this way, he communicates that he has the employee's best interests at heart.